JamesClonk/alarm-clock/README.md

 The LCD "shield" provides 5 push buttons that can be used to interact with the Raspberry Pi, to switch to different menus, enable / disable alarm times, etc..

 #### Features
-The alarm dates are read from Google Calendar, any event with the text "**ALARM**" will be fetched and its alarm date stored locally.
+The alarm dates are read from Google Calendar, any event with the text **ALARM** will be fetched and its alarm date stored locally.
 You can enable or disable certain alarm dates you do not wish to use.
 They will only be disabled locally.